Plant Life Cycles 101: What's The Difference Between Annuals, Perennials, & Biennials?

 Our Pink Lemonade Zinnia Seed Mix blooms all summer, offering a delicious nectar source for pollinators and hummingbirds.
 Easy-to-grow Zinnias in cherry red, pink, and lemon-lime add...Learn MorePink Lemonade Zinnia Seed Mix Pink Lemonade Zinnia Mix Zinnia elegans Pink Lemonade MixAs low as $12.95 Sale $12.30Per 1/4 Pound

-Chocolate Cherry Sunflowers feature black-cherry petals surrounding a deep brown center.
-These striking blooms, measuring up to 5” across, glow red in the sunlight.
-Plant to ad...Learn MoreSunflower Seeds Chocolate Cherry Chocolate Cherry Sunflower Helianthus annuus Chocolate CherryAs low as $12.95 Sale $12.30Per 1/4 Pound
+Black-cherry petals surrounding a deep brown center make Chocolate Cherry a uniquely striking Sunflower.
+Blooms measuring up to 5” across glow red in the sunlight, and add rich...Learn MoreSunflower Seeds Chocolate Cherry Chocolate Cherry Sunflower Helianthus annuus Chocolate CherryAs low as $12.95 Sale $12.30Per 1/4 Pound

 Perennial Wildflower Seeds

 Remember: Perennial wildflowers return year after year, blooming in the second season and for many years to come.